starlys/RetroDRY/documentation/2server.md

     -   Load() - Override this to load the daton by key value, and bypass all default behavior.
 Or you can call the base behavior and add some post-loading behavior after that.
     -   LoadTable() - Override this to change the loading behavior for one table.
 The default behavior loads the rows related to the daton at once even if it is a child table that cannot select by a single parent key.
 The return value from this method is a structure of lists of rows indexed by the parent key value, so that the framework can distribute those rows to their parents.
     -   MainTableWhereClause() - Override this to change the where-clause on the main table's load.
 There are two overloads of the method, one for persistons and one for viewons.
 A typical use for this is to define your own special criteria that don't map to column names.
 In this case, you can all the base implementation then modify the where clause to include your implementation of the special criteria, if present.
+    -   CustomizeWhereClause() - Override this to change each where-clause expression, one at a time.
+This is called for main table and child tables of persistons and viewons.
+You must call the base implementation for default behavior.
     -   SqlColumnExpression() - Override this to change the column name or expression to use to load a column.

 -   Overridable methods for saving: